coq/coq/doc/sphinx/proof-engine/tactics.rst

    For advanced usage.
 Similar to :n:`change @term`, but as an optimization, it skips checking that :n:`@term` is convertible to the goal.

-   Recall the Coq kernel typechecks proofs again when they are concluded to ensure safety.
-Hence, using :tacn:`change` checks convertibility twice overall, while :tacn:`convert_concl_no_check` can produce ill-typed terms, but checks convertibility only once.
+   Recall that the Coq kernel typechecks proofs again when they are concluded to ensure safety.
+Hence, using :tacn:`change` checks convertibility twice overall, while :tacn:`change_no_check` can produce ill-typed terms, but checks convertibility only once.
-   Hence, :tacn:`convert_concl_no_check` can be useful to speed up certain proof scripts, especially if one knows by construction that the argument is indeed convertible to the goal.
+   Hence, :tacn:`change_no_check` can be useful to speed up certain proof scripts, especially if one knows by construction that the argument is indeed convertible to the goal.

-   In the following example, :tacn:`convert_concl_no_check` replaces :g:`False` by :g:`True`, but :g:`Qed` then rejects the proof, ensuring consistency.
+   In the following example, :tacn:`change_no_check` replaces :g:`False` by :g:`True`, but :g:`Qed` then rejects the proof, ensuring consistency.

    .. example::